Skip to content

 xlflow new Book.xlsm

-Or initialize from an existing workbook:
+Or initialize from an existing workbook or add-in:

 bash